raelyard/life-book/notes.md

 You have to start somewhere.
 I have done that.

 Perhaps what is emerging now is a work with sections.
 The first section may be in regard to what are axioms both either self-evidently true or at least justifiable and worthwhile for inclusion in the foundation of a worldview.
-Then another section on conclusions that follow from those axiomitic truthes.
+Then another section on conclusions that follow from those axiomatic truths.
 Then one that brings those conclusions together into (what does it bring them together into? - maybe a coherent worldview? maybe something better/different than that) a coherent worldview.

 I have added some notes here on candidates for what are my `truths I hold to be self-evident`.
 This is the beginning of thinking about what might become the chapters of that first section.
 Still something i'm thinking about.
 Still a work in progress.

-## Plural of Axiom

-It seems that either axioms or axiomata are acceptable.
-Axiomata sounds pretentious and probably better to use axioms.
-Need to decide for certain.

 ## The Truth as I Perceive it